TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

 	  `Q What was his reaction to that when he found out?
 Did he ask any questions, like what's going on at the Capitol?`

 	  `A — so, -- yeah.
 It was -- I mean, it was -- I don't know like the direct quotes.
 I can just pretty much, like, it was, Sir. they cut. it Off because they're rioting down at the Capitol.
 And he was. like.
 What do you mean?
 I said.
 It's, like, they're rioting down there at the Capitol.
 And he was, like, Oh really?
 And then he was like, All right. let's go see.
-And then we walked back to the back, I'm taking off his outer coat that he's wearing right now, and I get the TV, like, ready for him, and hand him over the remote, and he starts watching it and, like, seeing it
+And then we walked back to the back, I'm taking off his outer coat that he's wearing right now, and I get the TV, like, ready for him, and hand him over the remote, and he starts watching it and, like, seeing it for himself.`

-` -
+	  `Q Okay.
+When you said you walked to the back, did you know mean walked to the Oval Dining Room?`

+	  `A Correct.`

+	  `Q Is that where the President set up for the afternoon?
+And set up may not be the best term, but is that where he's kind of stationed himself?`

+	  `A Typically that's -- a lot of times he's in that back dining room a lot.` - [part-1-of-documents-in-2020-election-subversion-case-against-trump.pdf](https://s3.documentcloud.org/documents/25238683/part-1-of-documents-in-2020-election-subversion-case-against-trump.pdf)
 - On 6 January 2021 @ 14:24PM EST, President Trump tweeted and then got deleted,
     - `Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution, giving States a chance to certify a corrected set of facts, not the fraudulent or inaccurate ones which they were asked to previously certify.
 USA demands the truth!` - [@realdonaldtrump Tweet, 2021](https://web.archive.org/web/20210106192450/https://twitter.com/realdonaldtrump/status/1346900434540240897)
 - On 6 January 2021 @ 14:38PM EST, President Trump tweeted,